Alert Number: CA047621_9/14/17(9/18)

-The Washington State Department of Financial Institutions (DFI) warns homebuyers to verify the identity of anybody who asks them to wire a down payment, closing costs, or other funds.
+The Department of Financial Institutions (DFI) warns homebuyers to verify the identity of anybody who asks them to wire a down payment, closing costs, or other funds.

 A Washington State consumer reports that she almost lost $100,000 to scammers posing as her loan officer.
 The consumer reports that she got an email from her loan officer instructing her to wire her down payment.
 Per the e-mailed instructions, the consumer wired $100,000 to the Chase bank account of a person in Nevada.
-After the consumer wired the down payment, she learned that her loan officer’s e-mail account had been compromised and that a scammer had instructed her to wire the money.
-According to the consumer, the e-mail came from the loan officer’s business e-mail account and did not otherwise raise suspicion.
+After the consumer wired the down payment, she learned that a scammer had instructed her to wire the money.
+According to the consumer, the e-mail appeared to be from the loan officer’s business e-mail account and did not otherwise raise suspicion.

 Many victims of this kind of scam do not get their money back, but the consumer in this case did.
 A bank employee identified the scam and stopped the money from being wired out of the country.
 It is often impossible to get money back after it’s wired.